Greece Moments Greece Moments

 #2 Loutraki Hot Springs

-International tourists hardly know them, but with Greeks the Thermal Springs of Loutraki are very popular.
-They are only a 10-minute drive north of the viewpoint on the Corinth Canal.
-The name Loutraki is derived from the Greek word “loutro” for spa.
-Archaeologists have found remains of Roman buildings here (including the Roman villa of Katounistra), which indicate a bathing operation in antiquity.
+International tourists are largely unaware of them, but the Loutraki hot springs are very popular among Greeks.
+They are located just a 10-minute drive north of the viewpoint at the Corinth Canal.
+The name Loutraki derives from the Greek word โ€œloutro,โ€ meaning spa.
+Archaeologists have found remains of Roman buildings here (including the Roman villa of Katounistra), which suggest that the area was used for bathing in ancient times.

 loutraki strand uferpromenade korinth

-• Loutraki Municipal Thermal Springs Opening Hours: 9 a.m. – 2 p.m. (closed Mon & Sat), free admission
+• Opening hours of the Loutraki Municipal Thermal Springs: 9 a.m.โ€“2 p.m. (closed Mon & Sat), free admission

-Only 400 m further south is the thermal bath Loutraki Thermal Spa as one of the most modern in Greece.
-In large and small pools you can convince yourself of the therapeutic benefits of the healing water.
-The neighboring Loutraki Beach Park invites you to take a walk under palm trees.
-Loutraki also owns the Club Hotel Casino Loutraki (View on Booking*) is one of the largest casinos in Europe.
+Just 400 meters further south, the Loutraki Thermal Spa stands out as one of the most modern in Greece.
+In large and small pools, you can experience the therapeutic benefits of the healing water for yourself.
+The neighboring Loutraki Beach Park invites you to take a stroll under the palm trees.
+Loutraki is also home to one of Europeโ€™s largest casinos at the Club Hotel Casino Loutraki (View on Booking*).

-• Opening hours of the Loutraki Thermal Spa: daily 11 a.m. – 7 p.m., admission 10 €, website: Loutraki Spa
+• Loutraki Thermal Spa hours: daily 11 a.m.โ€“7 p.m., admission โ‚ฌ10, website: Loutraki Spa

 Loutraki Thermal Spa korinth ausflug

-Modern thermal bath (© Loutraki Thermal Spa)
+Modern thermal bath (ยฉ Loutraki Thermal Spa)

 Visit to the Monastery of Agios Patapios

-💡 Guide to the Corinth region: The Michael Müller travel guide for Northern and Central Greece contains an informative chapter on the Gulf of Corinth and the surrounding area.
-On our travels on the Greek mainland, reading is always our faithful companion: View on Amazon*
+๐Ÿ’ก Travel guide for the Corinth region: The Greece Travel Guide of Lonely Planet includes an informative chapter on the Gulf of Corinth and the surrounding area.
+Itโ€™s always our faithful companion on our trips to the Greek mainland: View on Amazon*

 #3 Ancient Corinth

-Ancient Corinth is located about 6 km west of the modern city of Corinth and is one of the most important archaeological sites in Greece.
+Ancient Corinth is located about 6 km west of the modern city of Corinth and is one of Greeceโ€™s most important archaeological sites.
 Corinth was considered a politically active state in ancient Greece and even founded colonies in Italy, such as the city of Syracuse in Sicily.
-The power that once emanated from this place can still be felt today when walking through the field of ruins.
+The power that once emanated from this place can still be felt today on a walk through the ruins.

-Antikes Korinth Peloponnes Griechenland archäologische Stätten
+Antikes Korinth Peloponnes Griechenland archรคologische Stรคtten

 Ancient Corinth

-Highlights are the mighty Temple of Apollo of Corinth, the Agora (market hall) and the Bema, the Judges’ Square from Roman times.
-Here the apostle Paul is said to have been accused by the consul of Corinth during his visit.
-The Pauline letters still bear witness to the Apostle’s difficulties in founding a Christian congregation in Corinth.
+Highlights include the imposing Temple of Apollo in Corinth, the Agora (market hall), and the Bema, the judgeโ€™s platform from Roman times.
+It is said that the Apostle Paul was accused here by the consul of Corinth during his visit.
+The Epistles of Paul still bear witness today to the difficulties the Apostle faced in establishing a Christian community in Corinth.

-Antikes Korinth Apollon Tempel Sehenswürdigkeiten Peloponnes
+Antikes Korinth Apollon Tempel Sehenswรผrdigkeiten Peloponnes

 Magical atmosphere at the Temple of Apollo

-• Opening hours Ancient Corinth: open all year round, including from May to the end of August from 8 a.m. to 8 p.m., admission 15 € (reduced 8 €)
+• Opening hours for Ancient Corinth: open year-round, including from May through the end of August from 8 a.m. to 8 p.m.; admission โ‚ฌ15 (reduced โ‚ฌ8)

 Acrocorinth Fortress

-Even when visiting ancient Corinth, the mighty hill directly behind the site is noticeable, the Acrocorinth Fortress – another highlight near Corinth.
-The view from the top of the surrounding area is spectacular.
-The 575-metre-high Table Mountain was already fortified in ancient times.
-The current walls date back to the Middle Ages, when the castle was occupied alternately by Crusaders and Ottomans.
+Even when visiting Ancient Corinth, the imposing hill directly behind the site catches the eye: the Acrocorinth Fortressโ€”another highlight near Corinth.
+The view of the surrounding area from the top is spectacular.
+This 575-meter-high table mountain was already fortified in ancient times.
+The current walls date back to the Middle Ages, when the castle was alternately occupied by Crusaders and the Ottomans.

-Akrokorinth Korinth Sehenswürdigkeiten Peloponnes Halbinsel
+Akrokorinth Korinth Sehenswรผrdigkeiten Peloponnes Halbinsel

-Acrocorinth towers over the ancient site
+Acrocorinth towers over the ancient site of

-Far-reaching view from Mount Fokas
+Panoramic view from Mount Fokas

-If you have enough time for the Kornith region and would like to go high, you should not miss a trip to Mount Fokas (translated: Robbenberg).
-The 873-meter-high Table Mountain offers a magnificent view of vineyards and olive groves.
-To just below the summit, where the Castle of Fokas together with the Hermitage was spectacularly built into the rock, a gravel road leads.
+If you have enough time to explore the Corinth region and enjoy getting up high, donโ€™t miss a trip to Mount Fokas (translated: Seal Mountain).
+The 873-meter-high table mountain offers a magnificent view of vineyards and olive groves.
+A gravel road leads up to just below the summit, where the Castle of Fokas and its hermitage were spectacularly built into the rock.

-💡 Nemea wine region: About 15 km west of Mount Fokas lies one of the most important wine regions of Greece.
-Nemea stands for the name of the region with its provincial town and the tasty red wine produced there, which we have long appreciated on our trips to Greece.
-The noble drop is obtained from the Greek grape variety Agiorgitiko, which was already cultivated in ancient times and is now the most common Greek red wine variety.
-Wine lovers are spoilt for choice between almost 20 wineries in the region.
+๐Ÿ’ก Nemea Wine Region: About 15 km west of Mount Fokas lies one of Greeceโ€™s most important wine regions.
+Nemea is the name of the region, its provincial capital, and the delicious red wine produced thereโ€”a wine weโ€™ve long appreciated on our trips to Greece.
+This fine wine is made from the Greek grape variety Agiorgitiko, which was cultivated as far back as ancient times and is now the most common Greek red wine variety.
+Wine lovers are spoiled for choice among the regionโ€™s nearly 20 wineries.
 Our recommendation: Halkia Organic Winery or Cooperative Winery of Nemea.

-#4 Time out in Xylokastro
+#4 A Break in Xylokastro

-If you’re tired of visiting historical sites and medieval fortresses, stop for a swim on the shores of the Gulf of Corinth.
-In the small town of Xylokastro, 35 km from Corinth, there is one of the most beautiful beaches in the region, the Paralia Pefkias Xylokastrou.
+If youโ€™re tired of visiting historical sites and medieval fortresses, take a break for a swim on the shores of the Gulf of Corinth.
+In the small town of Xylokastro, 35 km from Corinth, lies one of the regionโ€™s most beautiful beaches, Paralia Pefkias Xylokastrou.

-Xylokastro strände pefkias park golf korinth
+Xylokastro strรคnde pefkias park golf korinth

-Pefkias Park with its 2 km long pine forest (Greek: pefki) is located right by the sea and is a true oasis of relaxation.
-Xylokastro by the way, means “castle made of wood”.
-The city was founded in the Middle Ages by the Venetians, who built a wooden watchtower on the highest point of the village to control incoming shipping traffic.
+Pefkias Park, with its 2-kilometer-long pine forest (Greek: pefki), lies directly by the sea and is a true oasis of relaxation.
+By the way, Xylokastro means โ€œwooden castle.โ€ The town was founded in the Middle Ages by the Venetians, who erected a wooden watchtower at the highest point of the town to monitor incoming ship traffic.

-Xylokastro itself presents itself in a modern way with a long beach promenade where cafés and restaurants with tables directly on the sea invite you to linger.
-If you want to spend a few days relaxing in a good hotel on the Gulf of Corinth is searched for in the Sikyon Coast Hotel & Resort directly on the beach of Xylokastro.
-Further information about the hotel is available from our partner Booking.com*:
+Xylokastro itself has a modern feel, featuring a long beach promenade where cafรฉs and restaurants with tables right by the sea invite you to linger.
+If youโ€™re looking for a few days of relaxation in a good hotel on the Gulf of Corinth, youโ€™ll find what youโ€™re looking for at the Sikyon Coast Hotel & Resort, located right on the beach in Xylokastro.
+For more information about the hotel, visit our partner Booking.com*:

-➲ Book Sikyon Coast Hotel & Resort*
+โžฒ Book the Sikyon Coast Hotel & Resort*

-💡 Ancient Site of Sikyon: On the way along the Gulf of Corinth, history buffs should not miss this place.
-Sikyon is quite compact and stands today in the shadow of Delphi, Corinth & Co, but the complex is no less worth seeing.
-Admission to the site with the Agora, Gymnasium, Palestra and Archaeological Museum costs €4.
-The large ancient theatre can be visited free of charge.
-Presumably, other buildings of the ancient city are buried under the surrounding fields.
+๐Ÿ’ก Ancient Site of Sikyon: History buffs shouldnโ€™t miss this spot on the route along the Gulf of Corinth.
+While Sikyon is quite compact and now overshadowed by Delphi, Corinth, and others, the site is no less worth seeing.
+Admission to the site, which includes the Agora, Gymnasium, Palestra, and Archaeological Museum, costs โ‚ฌ4.
+The large ancient theater can be visited for free.
+Presumably, other buildings from the ancient city still lie buried beneath the surrounding fields.

 #5 Odontotos Railway: From Diakopto to Kalavryta

-By train from the shores of the Gulf of Corinth through an impressive landscape up to the mountains of the Peloponnese peninsula – the Odontotos Railway makes Railway romance in Greece possible.
-Originally built in 1885, the ride was out of service for decades and reopened in 2009 after a long restoration.
+Take the train from the shores of the Gulf of Corinth through impressive scenery up into the mountains of the Peloponnese Peninsulaโ€”the Odontotos Railway brings railway romance toย Greece.
+Originally built in 1885, the railway was out of service for decades and reopened in 2009 after extensive restoration.

 Kastria Cave and Lakes

-Archaeologists have found traces of human use since the Stone Age.
-There is a small museum on site, where finds are exhibited and information about the origin of the cave is provided.
-In January and February, the cave lakes are most crowded due to the melting of snow.
-The Kastria Cave Lakes are currently only accessible to visitors over a length of 2 km (3 lakes).
+Archaeologists have found evidence of human habitation dating back to the Stone Age.
+There is a small museum on site where artifacts are displayed and information about the caveโ€™s formation is provided.
+In January and February, the cave lakes are at their fullest due to snowmelt.
+The Kastria Cave Lakes are currently accessible to visitors over a 2-kilometer stretch (3 lakes).

-• Opening hours Kastria Caves: daily from 9 a.m. to 4:30 p.m., admission 9 € (reduced 4.50 €)
+• Kastria Caves opening hours: daily from 9 a.m. to 4:30 p.m., admission โ‚ฌ9 (reduced โ‚ฌ4.50)

 #6 Egio and Trypiti Monastery

-About 15 km northwest of Diakopto lies the largely unknown and yet interesting town in its own way Egio, also Aigio on the Gulf of Corinth.
-If you want to experience Greece without beauty filters, but unadulterated and without make-up, you are in good hands in the town of 30,000 inhabitants.
-For alternative travelers, it should be mentioned that Aigio can even be reached by train from Athens.
+About 15 km northwest of Diakopto lies the largely unknown yet uniquely interesting town of Egio, also known as Aigio, on the Gulf of Corinth.
+Those who want to experience Greece without a beauty filterโ€”but instead in its unadulterated and unvarnished formโ€”will feel right at home in this town of 30,000 residents.
+For alternative travelers, itโ€™s worth noting that Aigio can even be reached by train from Athens.

 Faneromeni-Kirche-Egio-Golf-von-Korinth-Tipps

-Faneromeni Church in the New Town of Egio (© Municipality of Aigialeia)
+Faneromeni Church in the new town of Egio (ยฉ Municipality of Aigialeia)

-On the waterfront with its cozy cafés (tip: Cityzen Espresso), where the Twelve Fountains (Dodeka Vryses) , it is wonderful to stroll.
-The new town is slightly elevated above the sea and also offers interesting places, such as the Faneromeni Church.
-In recent years, a lot has been invested in the cityscape, but Egio is still waiting for visitors.
+The waterfront promenade, with its cozy cafรฉs (tip: Cityzen Espresso), where the Twelve Fountains (Dodeka Vryses)โ€”mentioned as far back as ancient timesโ€”are also located, is a wonderful place to stroll.
+The new town is situated slightly above sea level and also offers interesting sites, such as the Faneromeni Church.
+In recent years, significant investments have been made in the townโ€™s appearance, but Egio is still waiting for visitors.

 Panagia-Trypiti-Egio-Sehenswuerdigkeiten-Peloponnes